 7. Assignment: Mood and Energy through Motion (Premium Exclusive)

 Session 3: Motion Methods (January 8, 2019)

 This session will deepen one’s knowledge about how to create the motion needed for a particular scene.
 We'll be exposed to the existing equipment and technologies and the critical success factors needed to execute a director’s vision.

 5. A Conversation with Michael Kamisky

-Grasp the special significance that audio, light and focus have in a motion environment, and how the success of a video project can literally depend on controlling for the variables posed by these elements.
+In this session, we'll grasp the special significance that audio, light and focus have in a motion environment, and how the success of a video project can solely depend on variables of the previously mentioned factors.